 In April of 2015, a collector in NM (1iblind on KLOV) who often travels to AZ, had one listed for sale.
 The sound wasn’t working (perhaps Q*bert’s most common problem), so it was priced accordingly.
 He and I struck a deal, and on his next trip out to AZ, he delivered it right to my door.
 Sweet!

 Q*bert’s sound is one of its many charms, so getting that element of the game repaired was a top priority.
 A big shout-out to Alpha-Tron on KLOV for helping make that happen.
 He mailed me out a box of spare Q*bert parts, and via private message on the forums, walked me through diagnosing the issue.
 The problem turned out to be a faulty power supply.
 He let me keep his working power supply, and I mailed him back the broken one.
 All he charged me was the cost of the parts to fix the broken one that I sent to him.
-Classy guy.
+Classy guy!

 Q*bert is the @!#?@!
-I remember reading that the game was designed specifically so that the player only needed to use one hand: enabling said player to navigate the title character, while simultaneously drinking a beer.
+I remember reading that the game was designed specifically so that the player only needed to use one hand: enabling you to navigate the title character, while simultaneously drinking a beer.
 Brilliant!
 The controls are unique in that the joysick only moves diagonally, which works really well with the game’s isometric graphics.

 Gottlieb, who was known more for their pinball machines than arcade games, creatively integrated a pinball knocker into Q*bert’s game play.
 If you jump off the edge of the pyramid, you’ll first hear the sound of Q*bert falling, followed by a simulated thud coming from the knocker installed in the cabinet.
 It’s a cool feature that adds an additional layer of fun to the mix.